luphysics/MODA/docs/example-analysis.md

 Mark a band around this region:

 - Click "Mark region".
-- Click slightly below and above the desired region to set the frequencies.
+- Click on the plot, slightly below and above the desired region to set the frequencies.

 ---